mr-bt/manager.README/README.md

 ## Decision making

 I know you can’t decide everything by yourself.
-We all have someone to report into.
 You’re are not alone, I’m here for you.

 ### Directly-Responsible Individual (DRI)
 **Note:** Follow [link](https://www.forbes.com/sites/quora/2012/10/02/how-well-does-apples-directly-responsible-individual-dri-model-work-in-practice/#39e50b0a194c) for more context